ultranoise/teensyMIDItoolkit/README.md

 To begin, grasp your teensy board, install Arduino if you do not have it already and its extension for Teensy called "Teensyduino".
 For that go to: https://www.pjrc.com/teensy/td_download.html

 # Practice 1: First MIDI instrument: Control Change with one Analog Sensor
 Learn how to create one MIDI Control Change with one Analog Sensor with this tutorial: https://github.com/ultranoise/teensyMIDItoolkit/tree/master/AnalogControlChange-oneInput

 # Practice 2: Trigger a MIDI note with a button
 Add one button to the previous project using the following code: https://github.com/ultranoise/teensyMIDItoolkit/tree/master/note-oneButton

+# Practice 3: Read capactive touch and transmit it as CC MIDI
+Add one touch (capacitive) input to the previous project using the following code: https://github.com/ultranoise/teensyMIDItoolkit/tree/master/oneTouch-calibrated